suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 # Two ways to get started

-- Create a brand new app using `app-app --delta-hooks` (has React Router built-in)
+- Create a brand new app using `degit $GITHUB_USER/react-project-template` (has React Router built-in)
 - Add it to an existing app via `npm install`
   - `npm install react-router react-router-dom`